UniMath/agda-unimath/src/synthetic-homotopy-theory/27-sequences.lagda.md

-# formalization of the Symmetry Book - 27 sequences
+# Formalization of the Symmetry book - 27 sequences

 ```agda
 module synthetic-homotopy-theory.27-sequences where